GoHarbr/layer-compose/README.md

 The end result is full expressiveness of JS for implementing logic and control flows within a Composition, with [declarative](https://en.wikipedia.org/wiki/Declarative_programming) style when outlining the execution of the entire application.

+## The Differentiator

+If you're looking to understand what makes `layer-compose` different from other _mixin/traits_ libraries or other _actor_ libraries:

+> _Layers_ are **additive**.
+There is no traditional overriding of methods with the same name.
+> While traits and mixins have resolution mechanism when there are naming conflicts, _Layers_ execute **all** the provided code.

 ## Showcase

 ![diagram1](docs/layer-compose.png)